maidsafe-archive/safe-build-infrastructure/README.md

 ##### Provisioning the Infrastructure on Production, Staging and QA

-Among other things, the provisioning for the Bastion cloned this repository and changed the branch for convenience.
+The provisioning for the Bastion cloned this repository and changed the branch for convenience.
 It also created a virtualenv with Ansible and other Python libraries that are necessary for provisioning our machines.
+This virtualenv will be activated when you login.

 Now perform the following steps on the Bastion host:

-* Activate the virtualenv for necessary Python apps/libs: `cd ~/safe-build-infrastructure && source ~/.venv/provisioning/bin/activate`
 * If working on QA or Staging, you may wish to ensure that you are on the correct fork and branch of the repository.
 * Run the provisioning, use either `initial` or `reprovision` depending on your needs:
   * PRODUCTION = `make provision-jenkins-prod-aws-initial` or `make provision-jenkins-prod-aws-reprovision`